About the project

 Sand Dams

-A sand dam is a concrete barrier built across a seasonal river with the intention of accumulating sand, which filters, stores, and shields water from evaporation, ensuring its prolonged availability, bridging the two rain seasons.
-The water project has implemented 855 sand dams up to date, and 3 are work in progress.
-These sand dams have ensured availability of water to community members even during the dry seasons, since most of the rivers in the counties of Makueni, Machakos Kajiando are seasonal and run dry in two to three months time after the rains.
+A sand dam is a concrete barrier built across a seasonal river to accumulate sand, which filters, stores, and shields water from evaporation, ensuring its prolonged availability, probably bridging the two rain seasons.
+The water project has implemented 855 sand dams, and 3 are in progress.
+These sand dams have ensured continuous water availability to community members even during the dry seasons, since most of the rivers in the counties of Makueni, Machakos Kajiando are seasonal and run dry within three months after the rains.

 Shallow wells

-To improve access to improved water sources, UDO implements shallow wells in these counties, in areas with high water tables, especially near UDO sand dams.
+To increase access to improved water sources, UDO implements shallow wells in these counties, in areas with high water tables, especially near UDO sand dams.
 UDO establishes 15 shallow wells in a year in addition to the shallow wells established alongside new sand dams.
-The shallow wells are dug to a depth of 12 to 15 feet and to a width of 5 feet.
-The well is secured with culverts, and the interground and culvert space is filled with gravel, and then a pump is installed, which is either a hand pump (most preferred due to durability) or a solar pump.
+The shallow wells are dug to a depth of 12 to 15 feet and a width of 5 feet.
+The well is secured with culverts, and the inter-ground and culvert space is filled with gravel, and a hand pump is installed.
 The earth, gravel, and porous culverts filter clean water into the well, providing clean and safer water to community members.

 water and sanitation for all by 2030.